chanrt/verbose-interpreter-python/README.md

  7) Commands in interpreter mode can be entered using the @ namespace (example: @vars for seeing all stored variables)
  8) A Line can be commenented out by entering # at the beginning
  9) File compiler mode generates logs inside the logs.txt file, containing the lexical, evaluator (at all depths) and variable stacks at various points in the program
  10) Arrays can be written and assigned to variables.
 Operations on arrays (like mean and lcm) have also been implemented.
-Array indexing remains
+Single elements can be referenced by indexing (starts from 1 instead of 0), but elements obtained from indexing cannot be assigned yet
+ 11) While loops have been implemented (still buggy though)

  Planned Features:
- 1) Arrays indexing, loops and conditionals will be implemented (preferably in that order) for this language to have semblance of Turing completeness
+ 1) Array indexing assignment, for loops and conditionals will be implemented (preferably in that order) for this language to have semblance of Turing completeness
  2) Ability for the user to define functions
  3) Error reporting system.
 Currently, any errors will be shown from the python interpreter's viewpoint